GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## Enter Envoy

 Once all of that is working (whew!), it’s time to stick Envoy in front of everything, so it can manage routing when you start scaling the front end.
-This usually involves two layers of Envoys, not one:
+Production use usually involves two layers of Envoys, not one:

-* First, you'll have an "edge Envoy" running all by itself somewhere, to give the rest of the world a single point of ingress.
+* The "edge Envoy" runs by itself somewhere, to give the rest of the world a single point of ingress.
 Incoming connections from outside come to the edge Envoy, and it decides where they go internally.
     * Adding a little more functionality in this layer gets us a proper [API Gateway](http://getambassador.io/).
 This tutorial will keep things simple, though, doing everything by hand so you can really see how it all works.
-* Second, each instance of a service has an "service Envoy" running alongside it, as a separate process next to the service itself.
-These keep an eye on their services, and remember what’s running and what’s not.
+* Each instance of a service has a "service Envoy" running alongside it, as a separate process.
-* All the Envoys form a mesh, and share routing information amongst themselves.
+    * The multiple Envoys form a mesh, sharing routing information and providing uniform statistics and logging.
-* Interservice calls can (and usually will) go through the Envoy mesh as well, though that's beyond the scope of this article.

-Only the edge Envoy is actually required, but with the full mesh, the service Envoys can do health monitoring and such, and let the mesh know if it’s pointless to try to contact a down service.
-Also, Envoy’s statistics gathering works best with the full mesh (more on that in a separate article, though).
+Only the edge Envoy is actually required, and really taking advantage of the Envoy mesh requires an article of its own.
+This tutorial, though, will cover deploying both edge and service Envoys for the Flask app, to show how to configure the simplest case.

 The edge Envoy and the service Envoys run the same code, but have separate configurations.
 The edge Envoy, running it as a Kubernetes service in its own container, can be built with the following Dockerfile: